aw1n/aw1n-phaser-socket-starter/README.md

 # aw1n-phaser-socket-starter
-A phaser boilerplate with socket.io and the necessary goodies.
+A simple phaser boilerplate including socket.io and the necessary goodies.

+## Installation

+1.)
+Clone the repository
+2.)
+NPM Install in root directory